 Tyler Technologies Gets Busy and Keeps It Personal

-A leading developer of software for the public sector, Tyler Technologies went from asking its 5,300 employees to test their remote connection from home to asking them to stay home nearly overnight.
+A leading developer of software for the public sector, Tyler Technologies went nearly overnight from asking its 5,300 employees to test their remote connection from home to asking them to stay home.
 They formed a COVID-19 Executive Task Force made up of the C-suite and operation group presidents, which included Samantha Crosby, Chief Marketing Officer.
 “We were meeting every single morning for the first three weeks,” Crosby said.
 “Then we moved to three days a week, then to twice a week, and today we’re still meeting weekly.”
 Over the past two and a half months, Crosby estimates the company has created more than 140 pieces of unique communications.

 - An entire microsite was created for employees to access critical information, from new protocols and tips to stay healthy to benefits information about medical and mental health services.

 - Simultaneously, the company added a COVID-19 response page to its website designed to support its municipal clients.
-The software developer even went so far as to escalate the completion and launch of a virtual courts application to help their courts & justice clients keep their operations running during the lockdown.
+The software developer even went so far as to escalate the completion and launch of a virtual courts application to help their courts and justice clients keep their operations running during the lockdown.

 - The company also leveraged CEO Lynn Moore as a guiding voice, producing videos of the leader talking about the company’s plans to protect employees, communicate with clients and create a connected community while working remotely.
 The positive response from employees was overwhelming.

 - The company weaved its authentic voice into its posts on social media, too, which have been some of Tyler’s most successful.